voice.agents.attach. You configure

 The call sid to bind the agent to, from

-agent spec selecting the speech-to-speech model and its turn-detection config.
+agent spec.
+The spec selects the speech-to-speech model and its

-Promise<void> — resolves once the agent is bridged.
-Audio begins
+Promise<void>.
+It resolves after the agent is bridged.
+Audio

 Attaching at originate time